 Blog Post by Andrea Hoerr, Cohort 3

 On Feb 18 2020, several Pima County Master Naturalists volunteered for the 2020 Saguaro Census.
-This was led by the National Park Service and held at Saguaro National Park West.
+This survey was coordinated by the National Park Service and held at Saguaro National Park West (SAGU) with Don Swann, SAGU Wildlife Biologist, leading the way.

 The Saguaro Census is held every 10 years, in concordance with the Federal census.
 The goal is to survey saguaros in the measurement plot and has been held since 1990.
 It is a large effort, with an estimated 500 Citizen Scientists participating in the survey.
 This day, we had 12 Pima County Master Naturalists representing various cohorts.
 We met at the Visitor Center at 7:45am and carpooled to the location.
 The participants were broken into groups of 4 and set out to methodically count and measure saguaros.